Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 4. The opinion of the Tatars about Kostylin

-Zhilin shows will, courage, resourcefulness, perseverance, actively fights.
+Zhilin shows will, courage, resourcefulness, perseverance, and actively fights.

 Kostylin is a burden; suffers, shows selfishness, weakness.

-1. Make a syncwine in groups (group 1 - Zhilin, group 2 - Kostylin)
+1. Compose a syncwine in groups (group 1 – Zhilin, group 2 – Kostylin)

 2. Imagine that you invited Zhilin and Kostylin to the lesson as participants in the Caucasian War.
 What could they tell you about?
-What would you ask them about?
+What would you ask them?

 1. Significance of the topic

-Do I need to learn to determine the qualities of a person's character, or can you do without it in life?
+Do you need to learn to determine the qualities of a person’s character or can you do without it in life?

-Distinguish between good and evil, love and hate, courage and cowardice;
+Distinguish between good and evil, love and hatred, courage and cowardice;

 Make the right choice of friends;